 HUMAN RIGHT DIMENSION OF POVERTY

-“When ever we lift one soul from life poverty, we are defending human right.
-And whenever we fail in this mission, we are failing human rights” Kofi Annan former United Nations Secretary General. report on the importance of social protection measures in achieving the millennium development goals.
+“Whenever we lift one soul from life poverty, we are defending the human right.
+And whenever we fail in this mission, we are failing human rights” Kofi Annan former United Nations Secretary-General. report on the importance of social protection measures in achieving the millennium development goals.
 The report particularly calls on states to devote increased attention to the issue of gender equality while designing, implementing and evaluating social protections programmes within a human right framework.
 The independent expert will present this report to the general assembly.
-This report is particularly pertinent given the US summit being held on the MDGs from 20 to 22 Sept., 2010 in New York USA.
+This report is particularly pertinent given the US summit being held on the MDGs from 20 to 22 Sept.
+2010 in New York USA.

 - Reducing Poverty Through Small Scale Industries in Nigeria